skipkayhil/sdev/README.md

 Usage: sdev <COMMAND>

 Commands:
-  clone  Clones a repo into a pre-determined folder tmux   Attaches to a tmux session for the repo (and creates it if necessary)
+  clone  Clones a git repository into a standardized path tmux   Attaches to a repo's tmux session (and creates it if necessary)

 Options:
   -h, --help     Print help information